boleque/postgres-for-admin-and-dev/pg_locks.md

  17180 | tuple         | accounts:7 | ExclusiveLock    | f
 (3 rows)

--- после коммита транзакции 1. Теперь держим блокировку отношения и собственного номера транзакции 745 и пытаемся захватить id транзакции 744 - false
+-- after the commit of transaction 1.
+Now we hold the relation and our own transaction lock 745 and try to acquire transaction id 744 - false

 otus=*# SELECT * FROM locks_v WHERE pid = 17180;
   pid  |   locktype    |  lockid  |       mode       | granted